fivdi/onoff/README.md

 ##### unexport()
 Reverse the effect of exporting the GPIO to userspace.
-A Gpio object should not be used after calling its unexport method.
+A Gpio object should not be used after invoking its unexport method.

 ### Synchronous API